If you have been eagerly anticipating the release of Microsoft Office 2019 – the wait is over!

 Microsoft was tight lipped about when Office 2019 would drop, before officially releasing it on September 24, 2018.
 Commercial, volume-licensing customers were able to preview Office 2019 before official launch thanks to Microsoft’s Commercial Preview program.

-Many of the features incorporated into Office 2019 are already offered in Office 365, which has led to some confusion amongst customers: What exactly is the difference between Office 2019 and Office 365?
+Many of the features incorporated into Office 2019 were already offered in Office 365, which has led to some confusion amongst customers: What exactly is the difference between Office 2019 and Office 365?
+And what exactly is Microsoft 365?

 Here’s the main difference: Office 2019 is a one-time purchase, and you won’t receive any feature updates after you buy it.
 Of course, you’ll still get standard security and quality updates—but you won’t see any new tools or functionality added.
 You’ll need to be using Windows 10 as your operating system in order to run Office 2019.

-Microsoft has channeled much of its recent energy and attention into Office 365 in the cloud, however, they also recognized that not everybody was willing and ready to make that switch.
+Microsoft has channeled much of its recent energy and attention into their cloud-based product, however, they also recognized that not everybody was willing and ready to make that switch.

 “Most of our cloud-powered innovation is coming to Office 365 and Microsoft 365,” explains Microsoft in their FAQs about the Office 2019 preview, “However, we know that this is a journey for some customers who cannot move to the cloud in the near term.
 We want to support all our customers in their journey to the cloud.”